 Growing up as a child, gratitude got a “bad rap” for me.
-Gratitude went into my shadow for a while because I could not relate to it.
+Gratitude went into my shadow for a while because I could not relate.
 My parents’ and grandparents’ experience came from lack.
 Some very essential ingredients were missing when they referred to gratitude with that disapproving voice.
 They completely missed the joy, the magic, and the wonder that is to be found in gratitude.
-When they referred to gratitude it came from the head instead of the heart, it came from fear to have to experience lack again, instead of knowing the universe as abundant.
-Instead of teaching true gratitude by their example, they preached gratitude and judged what they perceived as “ungrateful”.
+When they referred to gratitude it came from the head instead of the heart, it came from fear of having to experience lack again instead of knowing the universe as abundant.
+Instead of teaching true gratitude by their example, they preached gratitude and judged what they perceived as “ungrateful.”

 What actually happens when we focus on all our blessings?
-Quantum physics has taught us that we affect and create change by what we observe.
+Quantum physics has taught us that we affect and create change through what we observe.
 We literally modify the molecules that make up our physical world.
-As we are focusing our attention on all we have in abundance and give thanks for everything, for what we really enjoy but also for everything we like less, we are affecting our reality.
+As we focus our attention on all we have in abundance and give thanks for everything, for what we really enjoy, but also for everything we like less, we are affecting our reality.

-We are happier, we are healthier and we are able to perceive opportunities and more abundance.
+We are happier, we are healthier, and we are able to perceive opportunities and more abundance.
 Complaining inhibits our brain from properly processing information.
 Our perceptive filters prevent us from seeing what we are looking for.
-We only see the print-out in the physical world of our past fears and worries.
+We only see the print-out of our past fears and worries in the physical world.
 Complaining creates interference.
 Instead of using our ability to create with clear focus what we actually want, we are creating blocks and are getting ourselves stuck.

 What we complain about expands.
 Complaining brings on more of what we are complaining about.
-We always have the choice.
+We always have a choice.
 We can focus on gratitude or on complaining.
 We are creating either way.

 Gratitude is not something we do but who we become as we focus on our riches.
 Gratitude is a powerful magnet.
 It is expansive.
 Complaining, worrying and “should-ing” are constrictive.
 They create statics in the infinite field of possibilities.
 An attitude of unhappiness and dissatisfaction keeps us away from our good.
 “You should be grateful” is counterproductive.
 Saying “yes” to life means working in resonance with the field of possibilities.

-Experiments with the Transcendental Meditation® technique has shown that only one square root of 1% of a population practicing unconditional love and true peace, results in measurable improvements away from fear, crime, aggression and violence, to lower crime rates, less violence, cooperation and group thinking.
+Experiments with the Transcendental Meditation® technique have shown that only one square root of 1% of a population practicing unconditional love and true peace results in measurable improvements away from fear, crime, aggression and violence, to lower crime rates, less violence, cooperation and group thinking.

 “… By choosing to add energy to the resonant field of gratitude and joy, you can fundamentally change the world… you don’t have to march for peace (although you may want to)… You can enlarge the conversation by taking your focus off the negative and noticing all the things that are going right, taking a stand for goodness of humanity.”
 (Pam Grout)